Last updated on July 3rd, 2022 at 01:31 pm

-Catherine is too kind to have been directing that at me personally – she meant it as commentary for all of us would-be dreamers who don’t make the progress we crave.
+This dreamer is too kind to have been directing that at me personally – she meant it as commentary for all of us would-be dreamers who don’t make the progress we crave.
 Still, I have to admit I’ve done some pretty extensive talking about personal financial mastery, and not much doing.
 Je m’accuse.

 For those of you who don’t speak French, that means: I feel guilty.
 I need to get on the stick!